filippabodecker/autonomous-dog-search-robot/README.md

 ## Engineering Challenges and Design Decisions

 The final architecture was shaped by challenges that appeared when the individual subsystems were combined.
-The most important decisions involved separating AI from network communication, running navigation and AI in parallel, converting LiDAR measurements into useful movement and coordinating the complete dog-detection response.
+The most important decisions involved separating AI from network communication, running navigation and AI in parallel, converting LiDAR measurements into useful movement, coordinating the complete dog-detection response and adapting the fixed K10 camera to the robot’s mechanical layout.

 ### 1. Separating AI and Network Communication

 **Challenge:**
 The K10 AI application and the Telegram communication program both worked correctly on their own.
-However, combining them in a single Mind+ project caused linker errors involving duplicate definitions of `SPIFFS`, `lv_qrcode`, `qrcodegen` and the ESP32 `RMT` driver.
+However, combining them in a single project using Mind+, the development environment used to program the K10, caused linker errors involving duplicate definitions of `SPIFFS`, `lv_qrcode`, `qrcodegen` and the ESP32 `RMT` driver.

 **Root cause:**
 After several attempts to isolate the problem, DFRobot support confirmed that it was caused by an architectural limitation in the Mind+ `AIRecognition` library.
 The library already includes several ESP32 system components that conflict with components used by the Wi-Fi and HTTPS libraries.
 The problem was therefore not caused by the application logic.